ThinkDataEd/curriculum/docs/vocabulary/unit4.md

 ### positive association

 !!! note ""
-    when the values of one variable tend to increase as the values of the otther variable increase
+    when the values of one variable tend to increase as the values of the other variable increase

 ### negative assocation